bcoles/kasld/docs/usage.md

 run — rows do not appear and vanish between boots.
 A row the engine never bounded says so rather than printing the architectural window, which would put a compile-time constant where a reader expects a measurement.

+`Module Region Base` is the exception, and appears only once the engine has bounded it.
+The module region exists on every architecture, so a row that was always present would be `not narrowed` on most of them; the region is also the one quantity whose bound comes from a leak rather than from the architecture, since the lowest module address the tool can see caps where the region starts.

 Addresses are never zero-padded: a 16 MiB physical address would otherwise wear the costume of a 64-bit kernel pointer.
 They are right-aligned instead, so the